Deploy your first Lambda. Get an email from your duck. Reply to it.

 This is the most manual part of the tutorial.
 SES (Simple Email Service) needs to know it's allowed to send and receive email on your behalf.
 There's no way around the console clicks here.

 Go to the SES console → Verified identities and click Create identity.
-Choose "Email address," enter yours, and click Create.
+Choose "Email address," enter the inbox where you want to receive Pip's messages, and click Create.

-If you later want the duck to email other people, you'd submit a request to move out of the sandbox.
-But for a personal agent, the sandbox is all you need.
+If you later want the duck to email unverified recipients, you'd submit a request to move out of the sandbox.
+But for a personal agent, sandbox mode is enough.

 Go to SES → Email Receiving.
 If you don't have an active rule set, create one: